-Here at Tellest, we’re committed to bringing you the best fantasy stories that we can.
+Here at Tellest, we’re committed to bringing you the best fantasy stories and fantasy promos that we can.
 That includes helping you along the way to find other great talents and their works of passion.
-Over the past year, we’ve managed to work with dozens of authors in our Otherworld segments.
+Over the past year, we’ve managed to work with hundreds of authors in our Otherworld segments.
 These authors might have fantasy tales that closely mimic that what you see in Tellest, or they might be as far beyond as the stars themselves.
 But what they all have in common is that they were written specifically with fans of the genre in mind.
 These writers deserve your attention, for if you’re here, you’re looking for your next great read.

 Below, you’ll see a list of headings that will lead you directly to each of the sub-genres that we’ve slotted these stories into.
 Some of them may need refinement as time goes on, but we hope that we’re able to tell you enough about them to pique your interest.
 Clicking on the covers will bring you to each story’s Amazon page, where you’ll be able to see blurbs for the individual works.
 We truly hope you find your next favorite story right here!

 *Please note: if you purchase a book from one of the links below, I may receive compensation through Amazon’s affiliate program.

 A Master is Born

 A Master is Born tells the tale of a world thrust into darkness, and what must be done to save it.
 And of course, with Evan Bollinger, a prolific author of darker and moodier tales, at the helm, there are still some more mature and frightening horror elements to the story.
 In fact, the way that Bollinger captures the prose in some places is probably unlike what you’re used to, but it informs the story and carries it in a way that is both impressive and apt to what transpires.
 It’s like dark poetry in some cases.